haywalk/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022

-My solutions for the 2022 Advent of Code
+My solutions for the 2022 Advent of Code.